neuronsimulator/nrn/modelspec/programmatic/mechanisms/mech.rst

         previous single layer extracellular simulations should produce the same results if either xc or e_extracellular was 0.

-        e_extracellular is connected in series with the conductance of the last extracellular layer.
+        extracellular.e is connected in series with the conductance of the last extracellular layer.